NetManiac

 Comments

-links from Technorati_on for date fieldsuffix _id for reference to other tablecolumn type single table inheritance (see: RoR Wiki)dont use sessions table in DB (or don’t use code generated by scaffold) details explained http://nhw.pl/wp/2006/05/30/dont-use-sessions-table-in-rails I was not aware about type column, and doing application for import scan results from Nessus I ran on following error: SyntaxError ((eval):1:in `compute_type’: compile error (eval):1: parse error, unexpected tINTEGER
+1. _on for date fieldsuffix _id for reference to other tablecolumn type single table inheritance (see: RoR Wiki)dont use sessions table in DB (or don?t use code generated by scaffold) details explained https://nhw.pl/wp/2006/05/30/dont-use-sessions-table-in-rails I was not aware about type column, and doing application for import scan results from Nessus I ran on following error: SyntaxError ((eval):1:in `compute_type’: compile error (eval):1: parse error, unexpected tINTEGER

 Leave a Reply